CONTENT

 Our guide: Invoice line report

-The VAT % for contract billing is directly derived from the product information, so the VAT % on the sales invoice line is the product's VAT % at the time of formation.
+The VAT % for contractual invoicing is directly derived from the product information, so the VAT % on the sales invoice line is the product's VAT % at the time of formation.

-We have introduced a bulk function in contract billing that allows you to update the fixed gross price of service baskets to a fixed net price so that the VAT rate change is reflected in the product's taxable price.
-You can find the bulk tool as follows: Sales > Billing > Contract billing.
+Contractual invoicing has a bulk function that allows you to update the fixed gross price of service baskets to a fixed net price so that the VAT rate change is reflected in the product's taxable price.
+You can find the bulk tool as follows: Sales > Billing > Contractual invoicing.
 Select the desired service baskets by clicking the checkbox in front of the service basket name, after which the button "Update net price for basket products" is activated at the bottom of the screen.
 If fixed gross prices are used and the products are not updated to a fixed net price, the VAT rate change will only affect the product's tax-free price.
-If the products' VAT rate has already been changed to the new VAT rate of 25.5%, follow the instructions below.
+If the products' VAT rate has already been changed to the new VAT rate, follow the instructions below.

-If the product has been set to the new VAT rate of 25.5% and the product has been in the contract billing service basket as a gross-priced product, the VAT rate change has affected the tax-free price, and the price may be incorrect in these cases.
-To correct the situation, the product's VAT rate should first be updated back to 24%.
+If the product has been set to the new VAT rate and the product has been in the contractual invoicing service basket as a gross-priced product, the VAT rate change has affected the tax-free price, and the price may be incorrect in these cases.
+To correct the situation, the product's VAT rate should first be updated back to the old VAT rate.
 Then, the net price should be updated for the desired basket using this bulk tool.

-Once this is done, change the product's VAT rate back to the correct new VAT rate of 25.5%.
+Once this is done, change the product's VAT rate back to the correct new VAT rate.
 After the change, the price will update correctly, and the increase will be reflected in the product's gross price.

 If automatic sending is used for sales invoices, we recommend paying special attention to ensure that the applicable VAT % is checked and modified on the invoice before sending.
 Our guide: Automatic sending of sales invoices.